MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/workshops at SU/index.md

 ---
-title: Git & GitHub through GitKraken, from Zero to Hero workshop
+title: The Git and GitHub through GitKraken, from Zero to Hero workshop
 summary: Training on GitHub, virtual, 9 December 2021.
 tags: